dm20/Bash/README.md

 # Bash
-Some bash scripts and lines I use that may be useful to others
+Some bash scripts and lines I use on the command line that may be useful to others.

+I'm on a 2018 MacBook Pro using Terminal